 Following on from the undergraduate student trends webinar held in April, this week IDP Connect delivered a second webinar focusing on the UK Postgraduate Demographic, how it ties into student recruitment this year, how it is likely to change and behave in the future. and how institutions can best meet the needs of this critical group of students.
 What follows is an overview of what was covered in that webinar.
-You can also download the webinar materials here:

 The webinar began with a more general policy overview from Aaron Porter, Associate Director of Policy and Engagement at IDP Connect, to provide a broader context from which to explore the data and findings later in the webinar.
 Beginning with policies which affect both undergraduate and postgraduate recruitment, Aaron identified key governmental decisions and their implications for the sector, such as a lack of additional funding for HE providers despite the challenges of the coronavirus, the 5% increase cap on domestic student recruitment, and changes to how tuition fees are paid to institutions this year.
 While some of these changes are welcome, it was pointed out that they are largely reliant on an assumption that the university will have managed to receive students, so only assist institutions who have successfully recruited this year.
 The focus for this year, Aaron concluded, must therefore be on recruitment.

 Aaron made the solemn prediction that, while there is hope that we may not lose any Higher Education providers as a result of these challenging times, it seems inevitable that some schools or courses will close, either temporarily or indefinitely.